Telharmonium: Design

 "The telharmonium generated its sounds using a system of alternators called "rheotomes."
 Each rheotome was actually a cog with a specific number of notched teeth.
 As the edge of the rheotome rotated against a wire brush (part of a larger circuit), the teeth would contact the brush a certain number of times each second, based on the rheotome's diameter.
 This resulted in the electrical oscillation of a sonic frequency."

 Telharmonium tones were described as "clear and pure" — referring to the electronic sine wave tones it was capable of producing.
 However, it was not restricted to such simple sounds.
 Each tonewheel of the instrument corresponded to a single note, and, to broaden its possibilities, Cahill added several extra tonewheels to add harmonics to each note.
 This, combined with organ-like stops and multiple keyboards (the Telharmonium was polyphonic), as well as a number of foot pedals, meant that every sound could be sculpted and reshaped — the instrument was noted for its ability to reproduce the sounds of common orchestral woodwind instruments such as the flute, bassoon, clarinet, and also the cello.
 The Telharmonium needed 671 kilowatts of power^{:233} and had 153 keys that allowed it to work properly.

+The same system is the basis for the Hammond organ.
+The main difference is that the signals generated by what are now called "tone wheels" are read using a conventional pickup.
+This produces microwatts of output, which is then sent into an electronic amplifier and then to a speaker on the organ.
+The smaller size and power levels allowed Hammond to add another harmonic disk, the eighth harmonic skipping the seventh, to further improve the sound.
+One common use of the Hammond was to produce Muzak that was initially distributed over telephone lines.